gecio/gecio.github.io/docs/_optimist/guided_tour/step05/index.en.md

 To get more information about a specific subcommand, append the `--help` flag to it.

-To list all commands, you can use `--help` without any other
+To list all commands, you can use the `--help` flag:
-information:

 ```bash
 openstack --help